5 . Distress Wood with Scraper technique

 Have you seen furniture and decor made from reclaimed boat wood?
 This is a great way to make your own “boat wood” that is so full of character!

-This is a one step method great for any kinds of wood with lots of textures on the surface.
+This is a one step method to distress wood and create a beautiful whitewashed barn wood look.
+It is great for wood with lots of textures on the surface.

 I described it in detail in the Ultimate Guide on How to Whitewash Wood